carbon-language/carbon-lang/flang/documentation/Calls.md

-In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of actual arguments, the length of an assumed-length `CHARACTER(*)` result, and links to of host variable blocks for dummy procedures (see below), and they can return only scalar values of intrinsic types.
+In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of actual arguments, ad the length of an assumed-length `CHARACTER(*)` result, and they can return only scalar values of intrinsic types.
-None of their arguments or results are implemented with descriptors.
+None of their arguments or results need be (or can be) implemented with descriptors, and any internal procedures passed to them as arguments must be addresses of trampolines.

 Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither do dummy procedures.